terhnt/dogeparty-wallet/README.md

 ### Development without a full node

-To work on counterwallet without running a full node and supporting services locally, please see the scripts located in the [local development folder](local-development).
+To work on unowallet without running a full node and supporting services locally, please see the scripts located in the [local development folder](local-development).

 License